 Based in the Netherlands, Marieke lived in Mexico and Costa Rica when she was young, and her influences come from cultures all around the world.
 Ten years working in graphic design mean she knows how to deliver on a brief, and her clients always appreciate how she dives deep into each new project.
 She’s inspired by nature and creatives such as Edward Gorey, Lisbeth Zwerger, Shaun Tan, Tim Burton and Wes Anderson.

 Natural media is key to Marieke’s individual style.
 By building up forms with layer upon layer of gouache she gives her images a sense of volume and physicality.
-Sometimes, she mixes in coloured pencils and ink for a looser style, or works spontaneously with a glass dipping pen for black and white linework.
+Sometimes, she mixes in colored pencils and ink for a looser style, or works spontaneously with a glass dipping pen for black and white linework.

 Client list Some of Marieke’s clients include Lemniscaat, Luitingh-Sijthoff, Gottmer, De Fontein, Hoogland & van Klaveren, Lannoo, Van Holkema & Warendorf and Clavis.